PaulTrust100/Web-Programming-Project/README.md

 <h1> Kibo School of Technology Web Programming Project </h1>
 <h2>Summary and Objectives </h2>
 <p>This project is web programming project that will require you to design an application using the the technologies we have studied over the last quarter.
-There
+Since the announcement of the first case of Covid-19, there was an exponential growth in the number of cases to millions of people killing many people in the world.
+This forced the world to change in the way they live with an adoption of remote working and studying because people could not be in large groups.
+As of May 2022, there seems to be light in the tunnel with reduction in the hospitalisation and death numbers due to the virus.
+There were many technologies that were adopted and also created to react to this change. </p>
+<p> You are required to design a web aplication that is aimed to solve either a </p>

   open-ended, but we shall have particular requirements as we shall describe in details in sections below</p>
 <p> We are leaving the problem to be solved to be open for you to be able to solve problems that you are passionate about, we shall be there at every step to help you identify and formulate your application </p>